Tony O'Hagan - Leisure pages

 Now on a more up-beat note, here are some contacts for my family.

-My son Richard writes about sport and music, primarily in the following places: Uncle Sam Sports (American football), Blood&Mud (rugby), Betfair (cricket) and Little Indie and R2 (music).
+My son Richard writes about sport and music, and has contributed in the following places: Uncle Sam Sports (American football), Blood&Mud (rugby), Betfair (cricket) and Little Indie and R2 (music).
 Some years ago, he wrote The Memory Blog, which many people found amusing and even quite inspiring.

 My son-in-law Andrew (known to all and sundry as Pat) also blogs, but since he's a software architect or some other synomym for computer geek, it's all Greek to most of us.
 (That's rich, coming from a statistician!)